eead-csic-eesa/fingerPro/README.md

 # Novel methods for tracer selection and data understanding
 -------------
-Moving forward from the traditionally implemented tracer selection methods proven wrong by recent research, this section explains how to implement state of the art approaches to extract individual tracer information and multiple solutions to assist you in this crucial step.
+Moving forward from the traditionally implemented tracer selection methods proven wrong by recent research, this section explains how to implement state-of-the-art approaches to extract individual tracer information and multiple solutions to assist you in this crucial step.

 Major benefits:
 - Understanding your dataset